wmaucla/metaflow-data-etl/README.md

     * Contains ability to run things locally, as well as helper functions for running in "production" mode
 2. Poetry is used as an environment manager
 3. Metaflow is used as a way to execute tasks
-4. `Notebooks` directory contains some notebooks used for exploring datasets prior to writing code
-5. Main code is split between core and helpers, with helpers split out for ease of testing
+4. Main code is split between core and helpers, with helpers split out for ease of testing